 But when the same question is asked with the same 1-week interval, but a year in the future, participants largely choose the bigger reward.

-- Rungs up the ladder – you can run schemes where shoppers are rewarded over time (think coffee cup stamps and a free cup after so many).
-These work better if you give shoppers a couple of free stamps to start them off, then they are proven to be more likely to continue the journey to the end of the process.
+You can run schemes where shoppers are rewarded over time (think coffee cup stamps and a free cup after so many) but these work better if you give shoppers a couple of free stamps to start them off.
+They are proven to be more likely to continue the journey to the end of the process.

 Acknowledging that hyperbolic discounting exists and evaluating trade-offs between now and the future will help you do the right thing for your brand.